ICGC-TCGA-PanCancer/pancancer_launcher/README.md

         ],
         ...

  - queueHost - This is the IP address of the host machine where pancancer_launcher is running.
-This IP address must be accessible to the worker.
+This IP address must be accessible to the worker. *IMPORTANT:* If your host machine ever restarts, you may need to reset this value to the host machine's new private IP address.
  - single\_node\_lvm - If you plan to make use of the lvm options, ensure that your base image has the correct volumes attached to it.
-See the section on [Base AMI](#base-ami) for more info
+See the section on [Base AMI](#base-ami) for more info.
+ - lvm\_device\_whitelist - If you are using lvm (set `"single\_node\_lvn":true`) you will need to specify the devices that you want to be used by lvm here.
  - azure - If you plan on using Azure, switch this to true

 #####masterConfig.ini